10 Women Impressionists you Should Know

 Ironically, it was the restrictions imposed on women artists which opened the (very much closed) door to Impressionism; a movement which crucially included a woman in its troop of founding members.
 Since a knowledge of the human form was considered far too arduous for the delicate mind of a woman artist, history painting was a strict no-no. Therefore, women artists were left with illustrating less ambitious subject matter, such as the quotidian or the musings and surroundings of urban life.
 Artsper introduces, and celebrates, 10 women Impressionists you really should know.

 1. Berthe Morisot

 Alongside Monet, Renoir, Degas and Pissarro, Berthe Morisot was one of the founding members of the Impressionist movement.
 Despite her status amongst these fellow male Impressionists, and having exhibited at the prestigious Salon de Paris, Morisot’s subject matter was still considered “trivial.”
 Morisot’s subjects (children, flowers, women, park gardens, paintings of boats, of the countryside and rural landscapes on Sunday afternoons) were indeed somewhat mundane.
 Yet, her treatment of these subjects was revived, revolutionary and rebellious.
 Languid afternoon sunlight peppers the verdure of her landscapes, transforming gardens into Edens through her visible and agile brush strokes.
-The silhouettes of her subjects blend into the scenery, leaving the oblivious Parisienne steeped in her surroundings; completely rewriting how we consider light and colour.
+The silhouettes of her subjects blend into the scenery, leaving the oblivious Parisienne steeped in her surroundings; completely rewriting how we consider light and color.